mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_best_practices.rst

   [A module is a file] to put definitions [...] and use them in a script or in an interactive instance of the interpreter.

-There are more profound differences in how the Python interpreter handles *scripts* and *modules*, but in the wild the difference is usually as I described in :ref:`Python Terminology`.
+There are more profound differences in how the Python interpreter handles *scripts* and *modules*, but in the wild the the difference is usually as I described in :ref:`Python Terminology`.

 Minimalist module